Evaluating Uplift Modeling under Structural Biases: Insights into Metric Stability and Model Robustness: Abstract

 \section{Abstract}

 In personalized marketing, uplift models estimate the incremental effect of an intervention by modeling how customer behavior would change under alternative treatments using counterfactual analysis.
 However, real-world marketing data often exhibit various biases, such as selection bias, spillover effects, measurement error, and unobserved confounding.
 These biases can adversely affect both the accuracy of uplift estimation and the validity of evaluation metrics.
 Despite the importance of bias-aware assessment, there remains a lack of systematic studies evaluating how different models and metrics perform under such biased conditions.
 To bridge this gap, we design a systematic benchmarking framework.
 Unlike standard predictive tasks, real-world uplift datasets inherently lack counterfactual ground truth.
 This limitation renders the direct validation of evaluation metrics infeasible and prevents the precise quantification of biases.
 Therefore, a semi-synthetic approach serves as a critical enabler for systematic benchmarking.
 This approach effectively bridges the gap by retaining real-world feature dependencies while providing the ground truth needed to isolate structural biases.
-Our investigations reveal that: (i) our results indicate that uplift targeting and prediction can manifest as distinct objectives, where proficiency in one does not ensure efficacy in the other; (ii) while many models exhibit inconsistent performance under diverse biases, TARNet shows notable robustness, providing insights for subsequent model design; (iii) the stability of evaluation metrics is linked to their mathematical alignment with the ATE, suggesting that ATE-approximating metrics yield more consistent model rankings under structural data imperfections.
+Our investigations reveal that (i) uplift targeting and prediction can manifest as distinct objectives, where proficiency in one does not ensure efficacy in the other; (ii) while many models exhibit inconsistent performance under diverse biases, TARNet shows notable robustness, providing insights for subsequent model design; (iii) the stability of evaluation metrics is linked to their mathematical alignment with the ATE, suggesting that ATE-approximating metrics yield more consistent model rankings under structural data imperfections.
 These findings suggest the need for more robust uplift models and evaluation metrics under real-world data imperfections.
-Code will be released to the public once the manuscript is accepted.